 Select the object

-The first step of using any tool is selecting an object, on which you want to use it.
-You can do it by either left-clicking on the object in the grid (workspace) or by selecting it from the Object Management section, in the right-side panel.
+The first step of using any modeling tool is selecting the object on which you want to use it.
+You can select objects by either left-clicking on them in the workspace or by selecting them in the Object Management section, in the right-side panel.
 The second option has an in-built search engine, which is extremely useful when you are working with multiple objects.

 Activate the tool